 P: Sweet, with wood evident and rye as well, initially syrupy and thick on the palate but then feels watery and starts to warm.
 The thicker maripan is evident; a little vanilla, some very faint hints of toffee.
 There are early notes of black cherry but they tone down quickly.

 F: Sweet again, more brown sugar/creme brulee type sweetness.
 Quite a big, lasting finish.
 It dries off strange and slightly bitter.

 It's fine but I don't know that I'd go out of my way to recommend this to anyone.
 Kind of pushes the sweet and syrupy direction.
 The marzipan is fairly pronounced which gives it a weightier sweet flavor and I could see how this might be agreeable.
 However, I don't think you're worse off for not having had it.

 The nose is light and sweet with some banana notes.
 The palate starts sort of generically sweet but quickly turns a bit astringent with some earthy notes as well which continue into the finish.
 Has a few off flavors and is a bit flat.
 I used to drink a lot of this stuff and enjoy it, but haven't had it in years.
 I'm not sure if it's changed of if I have.

 n: corn candy at Halloween.
-Light wood.
+Clean laundry and light tan wood.
 Mostly corn meal and a vanilla cream.

 t: thin mouthfeel, mostly bitter oak that turns creamed corn sweet and a hint of vanilla, rye spice, and char in middle.
-This bourbon is semi-sweet with a hint of pine at end.
-Non-descript but a nice "bourbony" bourbon; but then again, nothing to get excited about. [batch 303 bottle 5668, C+/C]
+Green banana peel in the middle.
+This bourbon is semi-sweet with more than a hint of pine at end.
+Waxed cherry, a non-descript but a nice "bourbony" bourbon; but then again, nothing to get excited about.
+[C/C+]